My Love of this Place is So Transparent

 Our guide took us to a shaded area to gaze out upon some of the buildings we wouldn’t be visiting.
 The property contains several buildings and art projects, spanning (literally) fifty years of modern design.
 Johnson bought the land in 1945 and the last building, Da Monsta, was completed in 1995.
 (The aforementioned gate, by the way, was completed in about 1980.)

 Basically, Johnson was a bit of a goofball who always admitted two things: Most of the buildings here in New Canaan were more or less conceptualized experiments.
 He never aspired to be some super-minimalist with the Glass House, nor did her pretend that all his work here is super-original OR super-livable.
-Those who miss that point annoy me (see links below).
+But, lots of thought went into each building, of course.

 In 1984, the Ghost House was completed.
 Not a house at all really (except for birds I guess), but more a living work of art.
 The Ghost House is made of a galvanized-steel frame with chain-link fencing.
 The structure consists of two identical halves that do not meet in the middle but leave a gap wide enough for a person to pass through sideways and narrow enough to keep out deer.
 What’s cool about it is that it changes with the seasons – we were shown a book that featured beautiful photos of it in the fall and winter.

 As we made our way towards the Glass House, we passed a really cool wall sculpture about which I’ve completely forgotten the details.
-You can check it out in the pictures of course, but the way it sort of conformed to the slight undulations of the land was really interesting.
+The way it sort of conformed to the slight undulations of the land was really interesting.
 We were told some crazy story about how it came to be, but I unfortunately forget it.
 Sorry.

 The Brick House was closed for renovations, unfortunately.
 I have as much interest in it as the Glass House.
 Obviously built to sort of juxtapose the glass house right in front of it, it’s boring exterior masks a beautiful, soft interior.
 (It was built at the same time as the Glass House.)
 In fact, Johnson considered the Glass and the Brick Houses as one unified property; carefully and artfully constructing the gravel paths between the two structures to connect them, as if by a hallway.